yosefmare/factory-management/README.md

 # Factory Management System

 This is a Factory Management System that allows you to manage your factory operations efficiently.
 Users can log in using their credentials from the JSON Placeholder website you can use the user name end email from this link: https://jsonplaceholder.typicode.com/users .
 Once logged in, users can perform various operations, such as adding employees, managing shifts, and more.
+Use Postman to send the requests or any other API client GUI